jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 layout: post
 title: Building BeagleBone Black Systems with Yocto
 description: "Building customized systems for the BeagleBone Black using tools from the Yocto Project"
-date: 2015-08-16 08:16:00
+date: 2015-08-16 12:45:00
 categories: beaglebone
 tags: [linux, beaglebone, yocto]
 ---

-These instructions are for building generic developer systems for [BeagleBone Black][beagleboard] boards primarily for C, C++ and Qt programmers.
-The example systems also include Perl and Python.
+Instructions for building some developer systems for [BeagleBone Black][beagleboard] boards primarily for C, C++ and [Qt5][qt] programmers, but also Perl and Python hackers with a number of modules for both included.

 The [meta-bbb][meta-bbb] layer described below **should** be modified for your own particular project.
+Treat it as a template.

-The *image recipes* under `meta-bbb/images` are examples with some common packages I find useful.
+The *image recipes* under `meta-bbb/images` are examples with some packages I find useful.
+You should modify those recipes or create new ones to suit your own project.

 The Yocto version is `1.8.0` the `[fido]` branch.